 The North American Free Trade Agreement (NAFTA) superseded the Canada-United States Free Trade Agreement (CUSFTA), which was signed in 1988 by Canada and the United States to eliminate tariffs and other trade restrictions over a ten-year period.
 In 1990, Mexico approached the United States with the idea of forming a free trade agreement.
-Mexico's main motivation in pursuing an FTA with the United States was to stabilize the Mexican economy and promote economic development by attracting foreign direct investment (Villarreal 2010).
+Mexico's main motivation in pursuing an FTA with the United States was to stabilize the Mexican economy and promote economic development by attracting foreign direct investment (Villarreal, 2010).
 Canada joined the negotiations the following year, with the goal of creating one free trade area in North America.

-NAFTA was signed in 1992 by Canada, Mexico, and the United States and entered into force on January 1, 1994.
+The NAFTA agreement was signed in 1992 by Canada, Mexico, and the United States and entered into force on January 1, 1994.
 NAFTA rules of origin were applied as soon as the agreement took effect in January 1994.
-By contrast, only approximately 50 percent of the internal tariffs were abolished in 1994; most of the remaining tariffs were phased out during the following 5 to 10 years.
+By contrast, only approximately 50 percent of the internal tariffs were abolished in 1994; most of the remaining tariffs were phased out during the following five to ten years.

 As the smaller members, Mexico and Canada have less diversified trade partners than the United States and rely more on NAFTA for their exports and imports.
-For example, in 2011, 52.59 percent of Mexican imports and 81.72 percent of Mexican exports took place within NAFTA, while the corresponding shares for the United States were 25.83 percent and 32.32 percent.
+For example, in 2011, 52.59% of Mexican imports and 81.72% of Mexican exports took place within NAFTA, while the corresponding shares for the United States were 25.83% and 32.32%.

 In our empirical analysis, we examine the impact of NAFTA RoO on final goods on Mexican imports of intermediates from third countries.
 As mentioned in the introduction, NAFTA RoO can be taken as exogenous from the point of view of Mexico.
 There are two main reasons for this.
 First, the rules contained in NAFTA were largely inherited from those contained in the Canada-US Free Trade Agreement.
 Second, to the extent that RoO were modified during the NAFTA negotiations, Mexico had little power to affect such changes.
-As in the CUSFTA negotiations, the predominant role was played by the United States, by far the largest FTA member: in some sectors, US negotiators pushed for stricter rules, under the pressure of producers that were subject to strong import competition.
-In other sectors, the United States pushed for more lenient rules, under the pressure of firms that were highly dependent on multinational supply chains.
-During the NAFTA negotiations, the interests of the United States often prevailed over those of its smaller trading partners.
-For example, Mexico pushed without success for less stringent rules of origin
+As in the CUSFTA negotiations, the predominant role was played by the United

-&lt;sup>11 During the 1980s, Mexico was marked by inflation and economic stagnation.
-The 1982 debt crisis, in which the Mexican government was unable to meet its foreign debt obligations, was a primary cause of the economic problems the country faced in the early to mid-1980s.
+11During the 1980's Mexico was marked by inflation and economic stagnation.
+The 1982 debt crisis, in which the Mexican government was unable to meet its foreign debt obligations, was a primary cause of the economic problems the country faced in the early to mid-1980's.
 Much of the government's efforts in addressing the challenges were placed on privatizing state industries and moving toward trade liberalization.
-In the late 1980s and early into the 1990s, the Mexican government implemented a series of measures to restructure the economy, including steps toward unilateral trade liberalization and accession to the General Agreement on Tariffs and Trade (GATT) in 1986.
+In the late 1980s and early into the 1990s, the Mexican government implemented a series of measures to restructure the economy, including steps toward unilateral trade liberalization and accession to the GATT in 1986.